aelli15/aelli15.github.io/aboutme.md

 Hi and welcome. :)

 I am Austin Ellingworth.
-I am a PhD candidate in the Colorado State University Statistics Department under the tutelage Professor [Wen Zhou](https://wp.nyu.edu/rczw/).
-My dissertation research focuses on reproducibility and its applications in high-throughput experimentation.
-Additionally, I am interested in undergraduate statistics education, and statistical applications in sports and genomics.
+I am an Assistant Professor at Grand Valley State University in the Department of Statistics.
+My research primarily focuses on developing methods to assess the reproducibility of results from multiple replicate studies, with particular interest in applications to high-throughput genomic settings.
+I am also interested multiple testing methods, statistical applications in sports and genomics, and approaches to undergraduate statistics education.

-Prior to CSU, I recieved a bachelor's degree in Mathematics and Statistics from Winona State University.
+Previously, I completed a PhD in Statistics from Colorado State University in August of 2025, where I was guided by Professor [Wen Zhou](https://wp.nyu.edu/rczw/).
+My dissertation was entitled "Statistical inference on reproducibility in high-throughput experiments."
+Additionally, I recieved a bachelor's degree in Mathematics and Statistics from Winona State University.

+I grew up in Mankato, MN.
+I enjoy sports, movies, live music, and hiking.

-email: aelli15 [at] colostate [dot] edu
+email: ellingwa [at] gvsu [dot] edu